nicolasebeling/astro-log/README.md

 # Astro Log

-_Astro Log_ is a mobile app for logging and sharing your astronomical observations.
+**Astro Log** is a mobile app for logging and sharing your astronomical observations.
+No, this is *not* an astrology platform!